Uruguay Sub200: Overview

-The project was conceived by Uruguayan scientists Leticia Burone (PhD in marine geology) and Alvar Carranza (PhD in biodiversity and conservation), who presented it to the Schmidt Ocean Institute, after which it was selected by this institution from among several international proposals.
+The project was conceived by Uruguayan scientists Alvar Carranza (PhD in biodiversity and conservation) and Leticia Burone (PhD in marine geology), who presented it to the Schmidt Ocean Institute, after which it was selected by this institution from among several international proposals.

 The expedition was led by the University of the Republic aboard the oceanographic vessel RV Falkor Too of the Schmidt Ocean Institute (SOI).
 It was the first effort to systematically collect samples and images of organisms living in the depths of Uruguayan maritime space.
 The objective was to investigate seven submarine canyons, including those of Montevideo, Piriápolis, José Ignacio, Cabo Polonio, and also 27 submarine elevations with mesophotic coral reefs.

 The campaign began on 22 August 2025 with the aim of exploring, until 19 September, the strip of the Uruguayan continental margin between 200 and 4,200 metres deep, from the border with Brazil in the north to the border with Argentina in the south.
 This is the most comprehensive study of Uruguay's continental shelf and deep ocean ecosystems to date.